anujdatar/onenote-desktop/README.md

 ___

 ## What's new?
+1. **Tray item** and **Minimize to tray** functionality
-1. **App menu bar** - Auto-hidable menu bar.
+2. **App menu bar** - Auto-hidable menu bar.
 Use `Alt` to toggle hidden toolbar.
-2. **Forward/Back** - nav buttons in the app menubar.
+3. **Forward/Back** - nav buttons in the app menubar.
-3. **Homepage** - Navigate to onenote homepage from menubar. if you're stuck on some other page.
+4. **Homepage** - Navigate to onenote homepage from menubar. if you're stuck on some other page.
-4. **App Reset** - New menu options under `Help` to reset app to defaults in case you run into errors, or bugs.
+5. **App Reset** - New menu options under `Help` to reset app to defaults in case you run into errors, or bugs.
 These options do not make any changes to *Microsoft OneNote* settings or data.
 They only reset the local wrapper app's settings or history.
    - *Soft Reset* - i.e. reset to app defaults without deleting history/logins.
 (Reset app defaults)
    - *Hard Reset* - i.e. wipe everything and reset to defaults. you will need to login again.
 (Reset App - Everything)